Seennt/github/README.md

 ## Bootstrap 3
 Seennt system is equipped with bootstrap3 and bootstrap3-sass, to compile sass django_compressor is required.

+- To optimize the frontend combine bootstrap3 with Django Template Language.
+- Separate bootstrap3 in templates per function.

 #### SASS
 To compress SASS via django-compressor make sure compress_offline is set in settings.py.
 Furthermore configure post_compile is installed according [heroku django cookbook](https://github.com/nigma/heroku-django-cookbook).